Murder mystery game: Dinner party games

 In scripted murder mystery games, the participants are told exactly what to say and when.
-They are often provided with introductory statements, questions to ask, answers to give and occasionally some shared dialogue to break the ice.
-Character information often comes in booklets which are read from throughout the course of the evening, usually around a table in rounds with the sole purpose being to solve the murder.
-These were popular in the '90s with the How To Host Box Games.
-There is no room for ad-libbing in scripted games.
-You may act out as your character, but interactions are restricted to the information provided in the game.
+They are often provided with introductory statements, questions to ask, answers to give, and occasionally some shared dialogue to break the ice.
+Character information often comes in booklets which are read from throughout the course of the evening, usually around a table in rounds with the sole purpose of solving the murder.
+These games gained popularity in the 1990s, particularly with the How to Host a Murder series.
+Scripted games allow no opportunity for ad-libbing; while players may portray their characters, their interactions are confined to the information furnished by the game.

-In interactive murder mystery games the guests are provided with character backgrounds and confidential information.
-Unlike scripted games, there are many sub-plots and the goal isn't just to solve the murder.
-A dinner normally takes place during the party, but the guests are not restricted to sitting around a table and can move around, talking to who they want, when they want.
-They are given a license to interrogate, perform actions or partake in activities with the other guests which will help them solve the case or accomplish their own characters goals.
-Interactive games do allow for ad-libbing and allow a person to take their character in the direction they want to go.
-Some games will allow the murderer to know upfront that they are the killer, and others will keep it a secret until the rest of the group is told during a solution round.
+In interactive murder mystery games, participants are provided with character backgrounds and confidential information.
+Unlike scripted games, these feature multiple subplots, and the goal extends beyond merely solving the murder.
+Typically, a dinner takes place during the event, but guests are not confined to sitting around a table; they are free to move about and engage with others at will.
+Participants are encouraged to interrogate, perform actions, or engage in activities with fellow guests, aiding them in solving the case or fulfilling their characters' individual objectives.
+Interactive games permit ad-libbing, allowing players to develop their characters in original directions.
+In some versions, the murderer is aware of their role from the outset, while in others, this information is revealed to everyone during the solution round.